Asbern3333/Asbern3333/README.md

 ### I finished the capstone project in ttp
 ### I’m Learned React, JS, HTML, CSS, Nodejs, Express, PostgreSQL, TailWind in the TTP_Boot_Camp
 ### I took College of Staten Island the classes(Data structure, algorithm, Object-oriented, Database, )
+### I will take in my next semester AI and Gaming Programing.
 ### 🎮  There is a game-chicken-in-space in here if you want to see it.
 I made it in CSC 330 Object-oriented class.
 ### Also, There is a CApstone project It was my team project for the TTP
 <!--